giobel/ReviTab/README.md

 * select
 + create
 - delete
+> larger
+< shorter
+= equal
+! not equal

 examples:

+\*Structural Framing -> select all structural framings in the active view.
-\*Structural Framing -> select all structural framing in the active view
+\*Structural Framing+Length>10000 -> select all structural framings in the active view longer than 10m.
+\*Walls+Mark=aa -> select all walls with a Mark equal to 'aa'